 - We will never sell your personal information to a third party.

 We retain personal information as long as is needed to comply with our legal obligations.
-Where data is not needed for legal or statutory purposes we will delete this information.
+Where data is not needed for legal or statutory purposes we will delete this information at the end of the contract.

-The retention of information is in line with The Records Management Code of Practice for Health and Social Care 2016, namely this is 8 years for adults and 25 to 26 years for maternity, midwifery and children services.
+The retention of information, for legal or statutory purposes, is in line with The Records Management Code of Practice for Health and Social Care 2016, namely this is 8 years for adults and 25 to 26 years for maternity, midwifery and children services.
 However in the event of any incident the retention period may be extended for legal purposes.

 Everyone Health may share information with third party organisations that provide specific services on our behalf.
 These organisations act as a Data Processor under our instructions.
 They may process data securely outside of the EU.
 There is a data sharing agreement ((DSA) contract in place with each third party which includes strict terms and conditions to protect your privacy.